travis-ci/enterprise-installation/README.md

 ### Updating your Travis CI Enterprise Platform

-You can check for new releases by going to the management interface dashboard (http://<hostname>:8800) and clicking on 'Check Now'.
+You can check for new releases by going to the management interface dashboard (`https://<hostname>:8800`) and clicking on the 'Check Now' button.
 If an update is available you will be able to read the release notes and install the update.

 ### Updating your Travis CI Enterprise Worker